Hessenberg varieties associated to ad-nilpotent ideals: The -subgroups

 \section{The $B_k(w)$-subgroups}

 We now introduce a collection of subgroups of $U$ associated to each $w\in S_n$ with $R(w)\in \RS(\lambda)$.
 We use these subgroups in the next section to construct an affine paving of the Springer fiber $\B^{X}$ that restricts to a paving of the subvariety $\Hess(X,h)$.
-Throughout this section, let $\lambda$ be a fixed weak composition of $n$ and $X_\lambda\in \mathcal{O}_{\Par(\lambda)}$ be the matrix in permuted Jordan form from Definition~\ref{eqn: X-definition} above.
+Throughout this section, let $\lambda$ be a fixed weak composition of $n$ and $X_\lambda\in \mathcal{O}_{\Par(\lambda)}$ the matrix from Definition~\ref{eqn: X-definition} above.